RaspAP/raspap-docs/docs/minwrite.md

 sudo systemctl disable bootlogs sudo systemctl disable apt-daily.service apt-daily.timer apt-daily-upgrade.timer apt-daily-upgrade.service
 ```
+!!! note "Note"

-> :information_source: **Note**: By disabling these services, you will need to manually check for package updates periodically with `sudo apt-get update && sudo apt-get upgrade`.
+    By disabling these services, you will need to manually check for package updates periodically with `sudo apt-get update && sudo apt-get upgrade`.

 #### Replace logger
 In this step we'll replace the default system logger `rsyslog` with an in-memory logger, `busybox-syslogd`.
 [BusyBox](https://manpages.debian.org/jessie/busybox-syslogd/syslogd.8.en.html) combines tiny versions of many common Linux utilities into a single small executable.
 It provides a fairly complete POSIX environment for any small or embedded system, including a minimal write Raspberry Pi.